 Purchasing the CDs involves a number of risks.
 It is suggested that prospective depositors reach a purchase decision only after careful consideration with their financial, legal, accounting, tax and other advisors regarding the suitability of the CDs in light of their particular circumstances.
-See "Risk Factors" on page 10 herein for a discussion of risks, which include:
+See "Risk Factors" on page 9 herein for a discussion of risks, which include:

-- u The CDs are not suitable for purchase by all people.
-No person should purchase the CDs unless he or she understands and is able to bear the associated market, liquidity and yield risks - u Return on the CDs may not necessarily reflect the full performance of the Reference Asset - u Depositors will be subject to an Early Redemption Fee and Early Withdrawal Charge if they choose to redeem the CDs early, and therefore they may not receive proceeds equal to the full Principal Amount of their CDs upon an early redemption - u There is no current secondary market for the CDs and the Issuer may have adverse economic interests to depositors - u The Estimated Initial Value of the CDs, which will be determined by us on the Trade Date, will be less than the Issue Price and may differ from the market value of the CDs in the secondary market, if any
+- The CDs are not suitable for purchase by all people.
+No person should purchase the CDs unless he or she understands and is able to bear the associated market, liquidity and yield risks - Return on the CDs may not necessarily reflect the full performance of the Index - Investing in the CDs is not equivalent to investing in the securities included in the Index - Depositors will be subject to an Early Redemption Fee if they choose to redeem the CDs early, and therefore they may not receive proceeds equal to the full Principal Amount of their CDs upon an early redemption - ▶ There is no current secondary market for the CDs and the Issuer may have adverse economic interests to depositors - The Estimated Initial Value of the CDs, which will be determined by us on the Trade Date, will be less than the Issue Price and may differ from the market value of the CDs in the secondary market, if any